Picking a Laundromat Location

 In the laundry industry, almost 90% of your core demographic lives within one mile of your laundry facility.
 That means you need to pay special attention to people living in the area surrounding a potential laundromat location.
 When evaluating whether or not a laundromat would be a good fit at a specific location, you should gather information about the number of renters (since renters make up a large portion of laundromat clientele), the average income, average family size, and population increases and decreases.
 While customers vary, a “typical” laundromat customer is in a low income bracket and lives in an apartment building, university/student housing, condo, or mobile home.

-- 35% or more of the surrounding households are renters.
+- More of the surrounding households are renters.

-- The average household size is 2.3 or higher.
+- The average household size is 2 or more.

 Of course you want a visually appealing, well-constructed building, but a good laundromat location goes beyond whether or not the building is structurally sound.
 It’s about taking in all the different angles and aspects of a potential location.
-An ideal laundromat location is on a main roadway, highly visible, and has plenty of parking with easy access, according to Speed Queen.
+A great laundromat location is on a main roadway, highly visible, and has plenty of parking with easy access.
 Also take note of the surrounding businesses and what type of clientele they draw in.
 Grocery, convenience, auto parts, and check cashing stores make excellent neighbors for laundromats.

 Safety and security should also be in the forefront of your mind.
 The area should be clear and well-lit in order to deter theft, so pay attention to landscaping, fencing, and lighting.
 It’s also not a bad idea to gather local crime statistics from police and online resources to help give you an idea of potential safety risks.